 Western Power, the government-owned network business that covers Perth and the south-west of Western Australia, has the same constraint.
-Western Power wants to undertake a trial to assess whether, when an islanded network opportunity exists within its network.
-As Western Power is prevented from delivering such a solution, it is investigating whether the islanded network could be supplied by Horizon Power, also government-owned, but without the same licence constraints.
+Western Power is currently prevented from delivering islanded network solutions where they might exist within its network.
+It is therefore investigating whether such opportunities could be delivered by Horizon Power, also government-owned, but without the same licence constraints.
 This is because Horizon Power is an integrated supplier in order to supply electricity to its consumers in regional and remote areas of the state.